-Strongly Agree Agree Neither agree nor disagree Disagree Strongly Disagree Objective 1.Thame must continue to feel 'compact' 4 1 Objective 2.
-Thame must continue to have a close relationship with the open countryside around it - • -6-8 1 4 Objective 3.Thame must retain its markets 7 Objective 4.Thame must continue to act as a centre for the surrounding area, not just residents 1 11 7 Objective 5.Thame must remain attractive to residents and visitors he Vision: "Thame must naintain its character as a real narket town."
-Objective 1: Thame must ontinue to feel 'compact' Objective 2: Thame must continue to have a close relationship with the open countryside around it Objective 3: Thame must retain its markets Objective 4: Thame must continue to act as a centre for the surrounding area, not just residents Objective 5: Thame must remain attractive to residents and visitors ejects in TNP2?
-General ideas for policies and pro in the 8 years since TNP1 was mad has been declared and we have en How should we respond to these ojects in TNP2?
-The we are now facing new development pressures, a climate emergency operienced economic and social pressures during the COVID-19 pandemic in TNP2?
-Are there any changes to TNP1 you think we should consider, or the country of the General ideas for policies and pro in the 8 years since TNP1 was mad has been declared and we have en How should we respond to these le we are now facing new development pressures, a climate emergency sperienced economic and social pressures during the COVID-19 pandemic in TNP27 Are there any changes to TNP1 you think we should consider, or General ideas for policies and pro In the 8 years since TNP1 was mad has been declared and we have en How should we respond to these le we are now facing new development pressures, a climate emergency sperienced economic and social pressures during the COVID-19 pandemic in TNP27 Are there any changes to TNP1 you think we should consider, or
+Strongly Agree Agree Neither agree nor disagree Disagree Strongly Disagree Objective 1.
+Thame must continue to feel 'compact' Objective 2.Thame must continue to have a close relationship with the open countryside around it Objective 3.
+Thame must retain its markets Objective 4.Thame must continue to act as a centre for the surrounding area, not just residents Objective 5.Thame must remain attractive to residents and visitors

+2) Do you have any comments on the vision and objectives, including any ideas you might have for updated or new objectives?
+The Vision: "Thame must maintain its character as a real market town."
+Objective 1: Thame must continue to feel 'compact' Objective 2: Thame must continue to have a close relationship with the open countryside around it Objective 3: Thame must retain its markets Objective 4: Thame must continue to act as a centre for the surrounding area, not just residents Objective 5: Thame must remain attractive to residents and visitors 3) General ideas for policies and projects in TNP2?
+In the 8 years since TNP1 was made we are now facing new development pressures, a climate emergency has been declared and we have experienced economic and social pressures during the COVID-19 pandemic.
+How should we respond to these in TNP2?
+Are there any changes to TNP1 you think we should consider, or new topics that you think should be included within TNP2?
+Please outline these below.